bitpiston/oyster/README.txt

     On Linux, the binaries are usually placed in '/usr/bin/'.

+  - MySQL, MariaDB or PostgreSQL object-relational database management systems

+    On Windows, visit mysql.org, mariadb.org or postgresql.org and download the latest release.

+    On Linux or BSD, either compile MySQL, MariaDB or PostgreSQL from source or install using your distribution's package management tools.

+    NOTE: PostgreSQL support is considered alpha.
+Most, if not all, of Oyster should be PostgreSQL compatible but this is not tested regularly.
+MariaDB is untested but should work as a drop-in replacement for MySQL.

   - Perl Modules

     Oyster requires the following perl modules: DBI, DBD::mysql, Digest::JHash,